 What is Percocet?

 Percocet is a prescription pain reliever that combines dosages of acetaminophen and oxycodone.
 Typically prescribed to relieve pain that is not chronic in nature, Percocet tablets are available with differing appearances and maximum daily doses, with varying combinations of acetaminophen and oxycodone.
-Because of its oxycodone component, Percocet can be habit-forming as it is derived from the same source as heroin and morphine.
+Because of its oxycodone component, Percocet can be habit-forming as it is derived from the same source as heroin and morphine, running the risk of developing a Percocet addiction.
 Percocet functions in the body by altering the way the brain perceives pain and depressing the central nervous system to induce a feeling of euphoria or heightened pleasure.

 When used recreationally, Percocet tablets are often crushed and smoked, snorted, or injected to achieve a “high”.
 Percocet is known by several street names, such as “Paulas”, “Roxi’s”, “Blue Dynamite”, “Percs”, “Roxicotten”, and “512S”.
 Since this drug is available by prescription only, men and women who abuse Percocet often obtain it through illegal means, such as stealing prescriptions or visiting many doctors with fake symptoms to obtain numerous prescriptions.
 The non-medical use of Percocet is associated with several negative repercussions, such as damage to physical health, emotional and mental vulnerabilities and stress on familial relationships.
 If you or a loved one is suffering with an addiction to Percocet, there is hope for recovery and freedom from the abusive cycle of addiction.

 Percocet Treatment and Help